Skip to Main Content

 Evaluating Primary Sources

 Historians go to primary sources in the search for evidence to answer questions about what happened in the past and why.
-When working with primary sources, answering a series of basic questions can help us draw more accurate conclusions.
+When working with primary sources, it can help to not just examine the content recorded on the source, but also the historical context of the source.
+Questions that can include:

 1. What is it?